aserowy/thebook/docs/concepts/write_concepts.md

 | How to    | example, application, step by step |
 | What else | next steps, extensions, feedback, outlook |

-At the start of the document, a section for meta-information is defined, in which the version and the author are specified.
+At the start of the document, a section for meta-information is defined, in which the author, title, and a short summary are specified.

 ```yaml
 ---